misun6312/autodiff/README.md

 ```julia
 lp = find(bin_centers .<= sbins[k])[end]
 ```
 After fixing this line it's way faster than before!
-There is some more tips to make the code run as fast as possible in [this link](http://docs.julialang.org/en/release-0.4/manual/performance-tips/?highlight=performance).
+And I tried to avoid using global variables.
+There are some more tips to make the code run as fast as possible in [this link](http://docs.julialang.org/en/release-0.4/manual/performance-tips/?highlight=performance).

 After updating the Julia packages with Pkg.update(), ForwardDiff was updated from v0.1 to v0.2.
 It turns out few API changes have occured between ForwardDiff v0.1 and v0.2.